5212 Katella, Suite 106

 Biography: Rob Fisher is a licensed marriage and family therapist, and Los Al Team Leader, who specializes in building healthy relationships and reviving those in need of repair.
 He received his Masters of Science degree from Fuller Seminary School of Psychology and enjoys working with couples, families, individual adults, and teens.
 His areas of interest include relational challenges, depression, addiction and parenting.
 He enjoys speaking locally and has recently led seminars on pre-marital preparation, marriage enrichment and parenting.
 Rob has also been an Adjunct Professor of Psychology at Concordia University Irvine, relishing the opportunity to pour into our future leaders and difference makers.
 He has been trained in relationship enhancement, including PREPARE/ENRICH, FACES, and Emotion-Focused therapy and uses these tools and modalities to bring about hope, healing and growth.
 As a former youth minister, Rob has firsthand knowledge of ministry life and, thus, seeks to partner with local pastors and churches to meet the ever growing needs of the body at large.
 He delights in the opportunities to sit with those in ministry and offer encouragement, support, prayer, or resources.

-Biography: Ryan is a Marriage and Family Therapist Intern who completed his master’s in Clinical Psychology from Azusa Pacific University.
+Biography: Ryan is an Associate Marriage and Family Therapist who completed his master’s in Clinical Psychology from Azusa Pacific University.
 He completed his bachelor’s degree in Psychology at Biola University with minors in Biblical Studies and Christian Ministries.
 Ryan has nearly six years of experience working with children in ministry and group environments.
 In these settings he has gained experience with family conflict, anxiety, relationship and spiritual problems as well as grief and loss.
 Ryan is passionate about inspiring positive change in individuals, couples, and families in a way that helps to facilitate strong relationships.

-Biography: Sarah is a Marriage and Family Therapist Intern who completed her Masters in Counseling with an emphasis in Marriage and Family Therapy at California State University, Long Beach.
+Biography: Sarah is an Associate Marriage and Family Therapist who completed her Masters in Counseling with an emphasis in Marriage and Family Therapy at California State University, Long Beach.
 She enjoys working with adults, adolescents, and couples on their journey towards healing and growth.
 She is committed to providing support and compassion in a safe environment to empower her clients and help reach their therapeutic goals.
 Sarah’s areas of experience and interest include depression, anxiety, trauma/abuse, phases of life issues, personal growth, and the demands of life in ministry.